Raymond Massey: Acting career

 Massey played a Canadian on-screen only once, in 49th Parallel (1941).

 During World War II, he teamed up with Katharine Cornell and other leading actors in a revival of Shaw's Candida to benefit the Army Emergency Fund and the Navy Relief Society.

 Massey portrayed Jonathan Brewster in the film version of Arsenic and Old Lace.
 The character had been created by Boris Karloff for the stage version, and a running gag in the play and the film was the character's resemblance to Karloff.
 Even though the film was released in 1944, it was shot in 1941, at which time Karloff still was contracted to the Broadway play and could not be released for the filming (unlike his costars Josephine Hull, Jean Adair and John Alexander).
 Massey and Karloff had appeared together earlier in James Whale's suspense film The Old Dark House (1932).

 After Massey became an American citizen, he continued to work in Hollywood.
-Memorable film roles included the husband of Joan Crawford during her Oscar-nominated role in Possessed (1947) and the doomed publishing tycoon Gail Wynand in The Fountainhead (1949), with Patricia Neal and Gary Cooper.
-In 1955, he starred in East of Eden as Adam Trask, father of Cal, played by James Dean, and Aron, played by Richard Davalos.
+Memorable film roles included the husband of Joan Crawford during her Oscar-nominated role in Possessed (1947) and the doomed publishing tycoon Gail Wynand in The Fountainhead (1949) with Patricia Neal and Gary Cooper.
+In 1952 his stage play Hanging Judge appeared in the West End, directed by Michael Powell.
+In 1955 he starred in East of Eden as Adam Trask, father of Cal, played by James Dean, and Aron, played by Richard Davalos.

 Massey became well known on television in the 1950s and 1960s.
 He was cast in 1960 as Sir Oliver Garnett in the episode "Trunk Full of Dreams" of the NBC series Riverboat.

 Massey is remembered as Dr. Gillespie in the popular 1961–1966 NBC series Dr. Kildare, with Richard Chamberlain in the title role.
 Massey and his son Daniel were cast as father and son in The Queen's Guards (1961).